GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/README.md

-# Gemini 2.0 on Vertex AIL: Advanced Text, Multimodal Reasoning and Beyond
+# Gemini 2.0 on Vertex AI: Advanced Text, Multimodal Reasoning and Beyond

 This folder contains code samples and guidance for how to leverage the latest [Gemini 2.0](https://cloud.google.com/vertex-ai/generative-ai/docs/gemini-v2) features and modeling capabilities.